 The Admissions Committee will keep 'waiting lists' of those children who have not been offered a place.
-The waiting lists will be held until the end of the academic year (31 July).
+The waiting lists will be held until 31 July 2023.
 After this date, parents will need to re-apply to stay on the waiting list.